apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The top 10 things to watch in the stock market Monday**
+**What to know about the Geminids, the best meteor show of the year**

-You can read more about it [here](https://www.cnbc.com/2023/12/11/the-top-10-things-to-watch-in-the-stock-market-monday.html).
+You can read more about it [here](https://www.washingtonpost.com/weather/2023/12/11/geminids-meteor-shower-watch/).

 ## Requirements
 - Python 3.8